cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 	*Defaults to 2*

 **maxwaitms**
 	Number of milliseconds to wait for **batchsize** events to accumulate before forcing the continuous query plan to execute on however many events are available.
-A higher value usually yields less frequent :code:`CONTINUOUS VIEW` updates.
+A higher value usually yields less frequent continuous view updates.

 	*Defaults to 2*

 **parallelism**
-	Number of parallel continuous query worker processes to use for the :code:`CONTINUOUS VIEW`.
+	Number of parallel continuous query worker processes to use for the continuous view.
 A higher value will increase throughput but consume more CPU cycles.

 	*Defaults to 1*